 After all, how are you going to get your emails in front of your readers?

 You've heard it before: customization and personalization make email relevant to readers.
 One of the best ways to offer relevant emails is through email workflows that are designed to accomplish specific goals.
 This post shares 11 to get you started!

 First, let’s define what an email workflow actually is.
 HubSpot and other email platforms allow you to create an automated series of emails that are triggered when someone takes a specific action — like downloading a resource, signing up for a demo, or requesting information.

-Using platforms like Hubspot, you’ll be able to design and create these emails and set up the trigger points that indicated when these emails should begin sending.
+Using platforms like Hubspot, you’ll be able to design and create these emails and set up the trigger points that indicate when these emails should begin sending.
 Workflow emails have infinite potential for creative ways to nurture leads.